OF LIBERAL ARTS

 and we are actively seeking similar funding now.
 In summer 2011 faculty in History and

-Anthropology led a study trip to Guatemala; slated for summer 2013 is a trip to
+Anthropology led a study trip to Guatemala; planned for the future is a trip to

 Mexico City, with courses in intermediate Spanish and Mexican